Quiscale/anjeg_client/README.md

 The Client class is here to handle a web socket.
 It needs an IP and a port to connect and there are two ways to use it. \
 By using connect/disconnect/write/read functions in synchrone, or by using startThread/interruptThread/send for asynchrone.
 The second way use ClientListener to handle responses.

+It doesn't reconnect if it lose connection <- TODO

 ## ClientListener